About the Project

 In the context of this project, it is considered an Institution related to the health sector any public or budgetary entity that has a role in policies related to Public Health.
 Moreover, the term Procurement is used for each competition or tender, even those part of a group of procurement procedures (lot), as long as for each procedure a separate competition (competitor, object, contractor, special contract) is held.
 As a consequence, the number of procurement procedures from government institutions’ evidence may differ from the number of procurements in this database.
 This is done aiming to have a detailed monitoring for each contract.

-The establishment of this portal's database is financially supported, in the period between July 2016 - January 2017, from the US Embassy Democracy Commission, Small Grants Program.
+The establishment of this portal's database was financially supported, in the period between June 2016 - January 2017, from the US Embassy Democracy Commission, Small Grants Program.

 The opinions, findings, conclusions and recommendations expressed are those of the author/s and do not necessarily represent those of the Donors.